Revisiting the Jaynes-Cummings model with time-dependent coupling: Atomic motion

 \section{Atomic motion}

 As mentioned in the previous section, Schlicher was the first to introduce a time-dependent coupling parameter.
-In that context, he employed a sinusoidal modulation to account for the motion of the atom along the standing-wave \cite{Schlicher1989}.
-Since then, this type of time dependence has been extensively studied: Bartzis investigated squeezing in the cavity degree of freedom \cite{Bartzis1992}, Wilkens and Meystre extended the approach to maser systems \cite{Wilkens1992}, and Fang computed the von Neumann entropy and the Husimi function \cite{Fang1998}, considering an initial coherent state of the cavity.
-Other works regarding atomic motion in the model can be found in Refs. \cite{Palma1992,Ren1992,Xie2009,Abdalla2003,Abdel-Khalek2015}.
-In this case, we adopt a semiclassical approach, in which the atomic motion is treated classically—an approximation justified when the atom's kinetic energy significantly exceeds the interaction energy of the JC model \cite{LARSON2021}.
+In that context, he used a sinusoidal modulation to account for the motion of the atom along the standing-wave \cite{Schlicher1989}.
+Since then, this type of time dependence has been extensively studied: Bartzis investigated the squeezing in the cavity's degree of freedom \cite{Bartzis1992}, Wilkens and Meystre extended the approach to maser systems \cite{Wilkens1992}, and Fang computed the von Neumann entropy and the Husimi function \cite{Fang1998}, considering an initial coherent state of the cavity.
+Other works onatomic motion in the model can be found in Refs. \cite{Palma1992,Ren1992,Xie2009,Abdalla2003,Abdel-Khalek2015}.
+In this case, we adopt a semiclassical approach, in which atomic motion is treated classically -- an approximation justified when the kinetic energy of the atom significantly exceeds the interaction energy of the JC model \cite{LARSON2021}.